joemoose/psiops/docs/equipment.md

 !!! note

-	In this example, a helmet is not equipped.
+	In this example, the operator is not wearing a helmet.
 If the operator were to take a helmet on the mission, it would fill the remaining body slot.